creare-com/podpac/doc/source/developer/specs/interpolation.md

 Interpolation( ('nearest', [Rasterio, Nearest]), coordinates)

 # more complicated dict definition specifies interpolators for each dimension
-# raises Exception if dimension is not included
 Interpolation({
     'lat': 'bilinear',
     'lon': 'bilinear'